When the Magic Fades: The Risks of Low-Code Software for Federal Agencies

 Beyond the Illusion: Thoughtful Choices for Federal Agencies

-Low-code platforms offer an enticing story—speed, ease, and agility.
+Low-code software's offer an enticing story—speed, ease, and agility.
 However, for federal agencies, the challenges are more nuanced and demanding.
 Behind the promised magic of low-code software lies a host of challenges that can undermine the foundations of secure, scalable, and flexible operations.

 Before federal agencies dive headfirst into low-code solutions, they must carefully weigh the risks of trying to build enterprise-grade solutions on platforms that are not meant for such rigorous use.
 The promises of faster and cheaper can often come at a much higher long-term cost.
 Readily available purpose-built solutions offer the thoughtful, tailored approach federal agencies need—ensuring they get it right the first time is far more important than just getting it done fast.